dadaatom/BetterConsole/README.md

 console.Write(loadingBar);
 ```

-Great, now all we need to do is provide our loading bar with its progress percentage.
+3. Great, now all we need to do is provide our loading bar with its the current program progress.
 Note that input values to the SetPercentage method are automatically bounded between 0 and 1.

 ```csharp
 for (int i = 0; i <= n; i++) {